quasarframework/quasar/docs/src/pages/style/color-palette.md

 <q-btn color="brand" ... />
 ```

-Starting with v1.10+, you can access a custom color value (hex string) in JS context with the [getPaletteColor](/quasar-utils/color-utils#Helper---getPaletteColor) util.
+You can access a custom color value (hex string) in JS context with the [getPaletteColor](/quasar-utils/color-utils#Helper---getPaletteColor) util.

 ## Dynamic Change of Brand Colors (Dynamic Theme Colors)